gleechi/gleechi.github.io/pages/1.3.0/unity/faqs.md

 ### Where is the GleechiLib Prefab?

 If you see the use of GleechiLib prefab in one of our videos, but can not find it in the SDK: the GleechiLib Prefab was removed in version 0_9_6.
 You are expected to just insert [MyVirtualGrasp](unity_component_myvirtualgrasp.1.3.0.html) component on a GameObject of your choice.
+Runtime/Resources/Prefabs/ includes two prefabs **SensorAvatar** and **SensorAndReplayAvatars** that have pre-setup basic avatar and sensor settings with MyVirtualGrasp, and you can use them to quick start your project.

 ## Hands and Controllers